muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 ![sensor board](/images/sensorboard.jpg)

-Due to the hack with capacitor, it introduced random errors in our readings.
+Due to the hack with capacitors, it introduced random errors in our readings.
-So first thing was to make several readings in a row and get rid of [outliers](https://en.wikipedia.org/wiki/Outlier).
+So the first thing was to do several readings in a row and get rid of [outliers](https://en.wikipedia.org/wiki/Outlier).
 Once we did that, we could get something like following (these are results of scanning a solved cube in a dark room):